javier-arango/u-food/README.md

 ## How to get running in your environment
 To run this project you will need Java, Gradle, and npm install in your system:
 - Java: `Java 17`
-- Gradle: It need to be installed
+- Gradle: Latest version should be fine
 - npm: I think you can use a ^16.0.0 version

 ## How to run the frontend | Recomened code editor for frontend is [Visual Studio Code](https://code.visualstudio.com)
+> Clone the repo to a folder of you're liking using the command prompt `git clone`

 First you need to navigate to the `client` folder.
 Example for Mac `cd client`